Ch-uwu-nli/prezgrade/README.md

 USER TESTING GUIDE
-    1. Keep a distance from the mic (precise the distance)
+    1. Keep a distance from the mic (0.5 meters)
     2. Leave the first 3 seconds silent for calibration purposes (to be reformulate)
     3.